Put the name aside—this is a pollinator magnet.

 Highlights

-Let’s put aside the strange and macabre name for a moment.
+Forget the strange and macabre name (we’ll tell you where it comes from in a minute).
 Bonesets are tremendous flowers—tall, majestic, and an important food source for pollinators at the end of the growing season.
-Like another tall native Joe Pye Weed, Boneset grows 4-6′ and opens up nectar-filled umbrellas of flowers at the end of summer into fall.
-They are stunning from afar, but be sure to get up close to appreciate the intricate structures of their hundreds of tiny flowers.
-You can also hear them: listen for dozens of pollinators zipping around as you get close.
+Like another tall native Joe Pye weed, boneset grows 4-6′ and opens up nectar-filled umbrellas of flowers at the end of summer into fall.
+They are stunning from afar, but be sure to get up close to appreciate dozens of pollinators zipping around.
 Scroll on for planting tips.

 Boneset